Jingpo people: Zaiwa

-Religion

-While the Singphos in India are predominantly Theravāda Buddhists, the Jinghpaws in Kachin, Myanmar is 99% Christian.
-Before the arrival of Buddhism, animism was widely followed; in this community in India, all the ancestors of the Singpho or Jinghpaws worshiped spirits or gods, such as a well-known spirit named Madai.
-Singpho Animists believe that spirits reside everywhere, from the sun to the animals, and that these spirits bring good or bad luck.
-For the Singpho, all living creatures are believed to have souls.
-Rituals are carried out for protection in almost all daily activities, from the planting of crops to warfare.
+Other languages

+Multilingualism is common among the Jingpo, and many Jingpo speak other Kachin languages, in addition to Burmese in Myanmar, Standard Chinese in China, Assamese in India, and Shan as a trade language.

 Lifestyle

 Unlike most hill-people, shifting cultivation (jhum) is not as widely practiced, although tea is widely planted.
-When British attempts to introduce Chinese tea plants for cultivation in Assam were unsuccessful, they discovered that the Singpho people cultivated tea.
+When the British attempted to introduce Chinese tea plants for cultivation in Assam were unsuccessful, they discovered that the Singpho people cultivated tea.
 By hybridizing the Singpho and Chinese strains, and using Chinese tea cultivation techniques, the basis for large-scale tea cultivation in Assam was laid.
 The Singpho produce their tea by plucking the tender leaves and drying them in the sun and exposing them to the night dew for three days and nights.
 The leaves are then placed in the hollow tube of bamboo, and the cylinder will be exposed to the smoke of the fire.
 In this way, their tea can be kept for years without losing its flavor.
 The Singpho also depended on yams and other edible tubers as their staple food.

 They are the earliest people to have used tea in India, but there is no substantial documentation of the history of tea drinking in the Indian subcontinent for the pre-colonial period.
 One can only speculate that tea leaves were widely used in ancient India since the plant is native to some parts of India.
 The Singpho tribe and the Khamti tribe, inhabitants of the regions where the Camellia sinensis plant grew native, have been consuming tea since the 12th century.
 It is also possible that tea may have been used under another name.
 Frederick R. Dannaway, in the essay "Tea As Soma", argues that tea was perhaps better known as "Soma" in Indian mythology.

+Singpho dwellings are usually two stories and built out of wood and bamboo.
+The houses are of oval form; the first floor serves as a storage and stable while the second is utilized for living quarters.